 11.1 General

 The Hepatitis B vaccine and vaccination series will be made available to all employees working in job classifications determined as having occupational exposure (See Appendix A).
 A Post-Exposure Evaluation and Follow-up will be provided to those having an exposure incident.
-Each department shall ensure that all medical evaluations and procedures including the Hepatitis B vaccine and vaccination series and Post-Exposure Evaluation and Follow-up shall be:
+Each school or department shall ensure that all medical evaluations and procedures including the Hepatitis B vaccine and vaccination series and Post-Exposure Evaluation and Follow-up, including prophylaxis, shall be:

 11.1.1 Made available to the employee at no cost;